 A convex function $f:\R^n \rightarrow \R\cup\{\infty\}$ is {\em uniformly smooth} on $C\subseteq \dom(f)$ with respect to $\|\cdot\|$ if there exist constants $q\in(1,2]$ and $L>0$ such that for $x,y\in C$

 It is customary to say that $f$ is $L$-smooth on $C$ when \eqref{eq.unif.smooth} holds with $q=2$.
-It is easy to see that~\eqref{eq.unif.smooth} holds for $q=\nu+1$ when $\nabla f$ is $\nu$-H\"older continuous on $C$ with H\"older constant $L$.
+In particular, {\em uniform smoothness} is a relaxation of {\em smoothness.} It is easy to see that~\eqref{eq.unif.smooth} holds for $q=\nu+1$ when $\nabla f$ is $\nu$-H\"older continuous on $C$ with H\"older constant $L$.
 In particular, $f$ is $L$-smooth on $C$ when $\nabla f$ is Lipschitz continuous on $C$ with Lipschitz constant $L$.

 As detailed in~\cite{KerdDP21}, when $f$ is differentiable, property~\eqref{eq.unif.smooth} implies that for all $ x,y\in C$